 Hollywood is obsessed with comic book heros.
 Audiences around the globe have been treated to the likes of popular superheros like Superman and Spiderman.
 But with the exploding popularity we’re also seeing movies based on superheros usually reserved for only the most die-hard comic book fan.

-As we’re exposed to more characters and storylines, we get to see what regular life is like for our favorite super heros.
+Moving away from our usual focus on our room booking system: As we’re exposed to more characters and storylines, we get to see what regular life is like for our favorite super heros.
 Even superheros have to eat, so who are the characters in these stories that very likely would need to use a conference reservation system if they did in fact, exist in real-life?

 J Jonah Jameson – Editor (Spiderman)

 Perhaps, you don’t know him by name, but audiences know J Jonah Jameson as the loud-mouthed editor of the Daily Bugle in Spiderman.
 While he has a distinct look with his small mustache, flattop hair, and always lit cigar, it’s his loud and obnoxious behavior that people remember.